kirschbombe/flaneur/_posts/2015-09-01-teenangels2.md

 lng: -117.37032349999998
 collectiontitle: "UCLA Library Special Collections"
 quarter: Fall 2015
-desc: "Over half the population of Rialto is of Hispanic or Latino descent.
-The Teen Angels Magazine is a business located in Rialto, where the youth get to speak their mind.
-This magazine publishes gang graffiti, artwork, poetry and even obituaries; geared toward minorities and youth, it depicts the culture of gangs in Los Angeles"
+desc: "Teen Angels Magazine is a business located in Rialto, where over half the population is of Hispanic or Latino descent.
+The magazine allows youth get to speak their mind and publishes gang graffiti, artwork, poetry and obituaries.
+Geared toward minorities and youth, it depicts the culture of gangs in Los Angeles."
 ---
 Teen Angels is an art magazine that established the Chicano lifestyle through pictures, poems, and dedications.